bitsacm/learning-articles/tools.md

 ## Markdown

 A text-based format for writing rich-text documents.
 Used on Wikipedia, Github, Slack and many other places.
-This post has been authored in markdown.
+This page has been authored in markdown.

 **Resources:**